JonasEconomist/canonical-model/README.md

 # Economist Canonical Data Model

-Run the main.go file to have to API documentation and a sample article served on your localhost port 9494 at content/.
+Run the main.go file to have to API documentation and a sample content served on your localhost port 9494 at article/, homepage/, and collection/.

 This code provides full RAML documentation and a rough outline of the Go structures that encapsulate the Economist canonical data model as outlined in the spreadsheet found here: https://docs.google.com/a/economist.com/spreadsheets/d/1eyFVfnu6pKlW58QGXc7cevE3o9MvNrTO40MGremJLfw/edit?usp=sharing